Varroa Monitoring 2023

 What is the Varroa Mite Awareness Campaign?

-The goal of the Varroa Mite Awareness Campaign 2019 is to increase knowledge of Varroa mite testing and treatment in Ontario, and to gain information from all parts of the beekeeping sector (hobbyist and commercial) about Varroa levels.
-The OAHN bee network’s goal is to provide high quality information that beekeepers can use to make the best possible treatment decisions in the fall of 2019 based on real data.
-Here’s the scoop:
+The goal of the 2023 Ontario Varroa Monitoring Campaign (OVMC) is to increase knowledge of Varroa mite monitoring and treatment in Ontario, and to gain information from all sectors of the beekeeping industry (hobbyist and commercial) about Varroa levels.
+The OAHN bee network’s goal is to provide high quality information that beekeepers can use to make the best possible treatment decisions.

 How to monitor your Varroa levels: